Clay pot cooking: Korea

 In Korea, the earthenware pot is called ddukbaegi, often used for soups as seen in Korean restaurants.
 The stone pot is called dolsot, which is heavier and has a more marbled appearance, used to cook dolsot bibimbap.

 Vietnam

 The stew-like dish kho is cooked in a pot.
 The pot is most often called nồi đất in Vietnamese, although, depending on its size and use, it may also be called nồi kho cá, nồi kho thịt, nồi kho tiêu, or nồi kho tộ.

+Palestine

+Clay vessels are used in several dishes in Palestinian cuisine, a zibdiye (زبدية) is an unglazed clay bowl used extensively in the Gaza Strip as a cooking vessel (but also as mortar and pestle and serving dish), its used to prepare dishes like zibdiyit gambari; a shrimp stew that is baked in a zibdiye.

+Qidreh (قدرة) is a ceremonial rice and meat dish traditionally cooked in a clay pot that is placed in a communal oven, it is named after the pot it is cooked in.

 Philippines

 The traditional pot used for cooking is the palayok.

 Indonesia

 The traditional pot used for cooking is called kuali or gentong.
 The famous cuisine is empal gentong (beef with coconut milk soup).
 Chinese Indonesian sapo tahu is tofu and vegetables cooked in claypot.

 In African cuisines

 Ethiopia

 Traditionally, all food was cooked in specialized clay pots.
 Some traditional dishes are still cooked in clay pots as the same flavor cannot be achieved with metal cookware.